Minor changes to lockdown restrictions in Wales to begin

 Local authorities can also start planning how to safely reopen libraries and municipal recycling centres.

-Speaking on Sunday, Mr Drakeford said the “stay home” message had not changed in Wales, despite the UK Government issuing a new slogan – “stay alert, control the virus, save lives”.
+Speaking on Sunday, Mr Drakeford said the “stay at home” message had not changed in Wales, despite the UK Government issuing a new slogan – “Stay alert, control the virus, save lives”.

 “I set out the modest changes to the stay-at-home regulations we are making in Wales on Friday.
 These will come into force tomorrow afternoon.